 - Year 7: This year the focus is on students settling into and being part of the York High community.
-Students are made aware of links to future career paths throughout the curriculum, including 4 hours of careers in RAS lessons. - Year 8: This year the focus is on My Career Journey.
-Students are encouraged to recognise their skills and current achievements and link them into future aspirations, including 6 hours of careers in RAS lessons. - Year 9: This year the focus is on Your Future.
+Students are made aware of links to future career paths throughout the curriculum, including 4 hours of careers in RAS lessons, and careers links interspersed throughout the curriculum. - Year 8: This year the focus is on My Career Journey.
+Students are encouraged to recognise their skills and current achievements and link them into future aspirations, including 6 hours of careers in RAS lessons.
+They will also take part in a health focused drop down day, inspiring them to think about careers with the health sector, one of the largest employers in the area. - Year 9: This year the focus is on Your Future.
 Students are supported in choosing their option subjects, including 4 hours of careers in RAS lessons and a drop down day. - Year 10: This year the focus is on Preparation for Employment.
 All students take part in assemblies and drop down days.
 Through RAS, they take part in a Preparation for Employment, which looks at vital skills such as CV writing and interview skills.
-Students also take part in a Mock Interviews, including 5 hours of careers in RAS lessons. - Year 11: This year the focus is on Exploring Pathways.
+Students also take part in a Mock Interviews, including 5 hours of careers in RAS lessons, and individual IAG from our careers team. - Year 11: This year the focus is on Exploring Pathways.
 All students have the opportunity to have an individual interview with our independent Careers Advisor.
 There is also an Exploring Pathways event in school which includes a mini Careers Fair, talks from local Post 16 providers, Colleges and Sixth Forms, as well as Universities, Employers and Apprenticeship providers.
 In the Autumn term students can attend Post 16 Open Evenings before taking part in the City of York Taster Day sessions in January. - All Years: Trips and visits are run throughout the year linking careers to a number of subject areas.